semgrep/semgrep/README.md

 - Semgrep - the open-source command line tool at the heart of everything (this project)
 - [Semgrep CI](https://semgrep.dev/docs/semgrep-ci/) - a specialized Docker image for running Semgrep in CI environments
-- [Semgrep Playground](https://semgrep.dev/editor) - an online interactive editor for writing and sharing rules
+- [Semgrep Playground](https://semgrep.dev/editor) - an online interactive rule builder for writing and sharing rules
 - [Semgrep Registry](https://semgrep.dev/explore) - 1,000+ community-driven rules covering security, correctness, and performance bugs
 - [Semgrep App](https://semgrep.dev/manage) - deploy, manage, and monitor Semgrep at scale with free and paid tiers.